 jules - Fotolia

 File and block are great for certain classes of data.
-Block-based access works well with applications such as databases, whereas file protocols work well with files stored in a hierarchical structure.
+Block-based access works well with applications such as databases, while file protocols work well with files stored in a hierarchical structure.

 But other data storage access requirements have arisen, at scale and in the cloud.

-Here new de facto protocols are emerging, and a key one is Amazon’s S3 web services interface to its Simple Storage Service offering, a highly scalable public cloud storage service that uses objects rather than blocks or files.
+Here, new de facto protocols are emerging.
+A key one is Amazon’s Simple Storage Service (S3) offering, a highly scalable public cloud storage service that uses objects rather than blocks or files.

-An object is simply a piece of data in no specific format; it could be a file, an image, a piece of seismic data or some other kind of unstructured content.
-Object storage typically stores data with metadata that identifies and describes the content, and S3 is no exception.
+An object is simply a piece of data in no specific format: it could be a file, an image, a piece of seismic data or some other kind of unstructured content.
+Object storage typically stores data, along with metadata that identifies and describes the content.
+S3 is no exception to this.

-Outside of the bucket structure (which is there to provide admin and security multi-tenancy), the operation of S3 is a flat structure with no equivalent of the file structure hierarchy seen with NFS- and CIFS/SMB-based storage.
+Outside of the bucket structure, which is there to provide admin and security multitenancy, the operation of S3 is a flat structure with no equivalent of the file structure hierarchy seen with NFS-based storage, common internet file system (CIFS)-based storage or SMB-based storage.

-Objects are stored in and retrieved from S3 using a simple set of commands; PUT to store new objects, GET to retrieve them and DELETE to delete an object from the store.
+Objects are stored in and retrieved from S3 using a simple set of commands: PUT to store new objects, GET to retrieve them and DELETE to delete them from the store.
 Updates are simply PUT requests that either overwrite an existing object or provide a new version of the object, if versioning is enabled.

-S3 is accessed using web-based protocols that use standard HTTP(S) and a REST-based API.
+S3 is accessed using web-based protocols that use standard HTTP(S) and a REST-based application programming interface (API).

-REST or REpresentational State Transfer is a protocol that implements a simple, scalable and reliable way of talking to web-based applications.
-REST is also stateless, so each request is unique and doesn’t require the tracking using cookies or other methods employed by complex web-based applications.
+Representational state transfer (REST) is a protocol that implements a simple, scalable and reliable way of talking to web-based applications.
+REST is also stateless, so each request is unique and doesn’t require tracking using cookies or other methods employed by complex web-based applications.

-With S3, PUT, GET, COPY, DELETE and LIST commands can be coded natively as HTTP requests in which the header of the HTTP call indicates the details of the request and the body of the call used for the object content itself.
-More practically though, S3 can be accessed using a number of software development kits for languages that include Java, .NET, PHP and Ruby.
+With S3, PUT, GET, COPY, DELETE and LIST commands can be coded natively as HTTP requests in which the header of the HTTP call indicates the details of the request and the body of the call is used for the object content itself.
+More practically, though, S3 can be accessed using a number of software development kits for languages, including Java, .Net, Hypertext Preprocessor (PHP) and Ruby.

 Storage tiers in Amazon S3